|Local Services and Useful Information

 Stranraer is a sizeable town and has larger supermarkets including: Tescos Metro, Morrisons and Lidl, plus a wide range of specialist and independent retailers.

-On our doorstep is the marvelous Logan Bakehouse.
+On our doorstep is the marvellous Logan Bakehouse.
 They produce artisan bread and patisserie, made from organic flour, and free from preservatives and additives.
 Place your order by close of play on Wednesday and the goodies will be delivered to your van on Friday!
 See their Facebook page for contact details, how to order, and lots of tempting pictures!

 Tel: 01776 860 357